josempd/shopping-cart/README.md

 - CartItem Model: Represents a many-to-many relationship between Cart and Item through an association table.

 The data model will be refined as the project advances.

+### **Setting up the database**

+After the models are defined, then we can setup the database adapted to the model, doing the following:

+- Updating models.py to adapt to latest sqlalchemy typing recommendations
+- Create a database.py script that will use the sqlalchemy engine and the models to access the database
+- creating an init_db.py script that creates the connection instance
+- Creating a wait-for-db script so the backend service waits for the database to be ready to accept connections
+- Setting up an entrypoint script to run everything
+- Fixing the Dockerfile, pyproject and docker-compose to properly run around the entrypoint script